sighupio/fury-distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-Set to override the node selector used to place the pods of the Ingress module
+Set to override the node selector used to place the pods of the Ingress module.

 ## .spec.distribution.modules.ingress.overrides.tolerations